Mining

 TECT, an abbreviation of “Tectonic”, has its roots in the opencast mining industry

-Two decades ago, TECT undertook detailed structural mapping and 3D Geomodelling at Rössing Uranium Mine in Namibia and De Beers’ Venetia Mine in South Africa.
-Since then, TECT’s philosophy of careful, high-resolution mapping, structural interpretation, data custodianship and advanced, best-practice 3D Geomodelling, has resulted in over 60 fully-constrained 3D models of major structures, country rock and orebody geometries, alteration zones, fracture domains and bedding or foliation domains.
-Although the core of our business is in Africa and the Middle East, TECT’s Associate Consultants and Associate Researchers have consulted to mining projects in Bosnia, Brazil, Canada, Ecuador, Finland, India, Kazakhstan, Malaysia, Portugal, Spain, Sweden, Vietnam and Australia
+Over two decades ago, TECT undertook detailed structural mapping and 3D Geomodelling at Rössing Uranium Mine in Namibia and De Beers’ Venetia Mine in South Africa.
+Since then, TECT’s philosophy of careful, high-resolution mapping, structural interpretation, data custodianship and advanced, best-practice 3D Geomodelling, has resulted in over 100 fully-constrained 3D models of major structures, country rock and orebody geometries, alteration zones, fracture domains and bedding or foliation domains.
+Our business was initially focussed on Africa and the Middle East, but we now operate in South America, North America, Australasia, Central Asia and Europe, from our offices in South Africa and LATAM.

 Each TECT Geoscientist takes full custodianship of a project, from field mapping to 3D modelling and presentation of the model and its associated report